aws/amazon-q-connectjs/README.md

 # StreamsJS Integration

-In order to use WisdomJS, the library must be used in conjunction with [amazon-connect-streams](https://github.com/amazon-connect/amazon-connect-streams).
+In order to use QConnectJS, the library must be used in conjunction with [amazon-connect-streams](https://github.com/amazon-connect/amazon-connect-streams).
 Integrating with Amazon
 Connect Streams provides enables you to handle agent and contact state events directly through an object oriented event driven interface.

 ## Agent